Class of 2027

 Cecilia Reyes

-Cecilia Reyes, an investigative reporter based in the Midwestern U.S., will study how individuals are affected by repeated interviews after a traumatic event, and the best practices for journalists collecting firsthand accounts.
+Reyes is studying how individuals are affected by repeated interviews after traumatic events, and the best practices for journalists collecting firsthand accounts.

 Headshot of Sagar